eelstork/L3/Doc/L3/Etudes/Stack design.md

 At first glance this implementation may look flawed.
 When overriding a variable inside a black, then looking up the same, do we get a value from the parent block?
 However that is not the case.
 Iterating a stack goes last to first, similar to repeatedly popping the stack.

 Another issue, which may be dismissed as an implementation quirk, but does feel grating: we can only define variables inside blocks, not frames or the stack itself.
 This becomes visible when dumping the stack.
+Since this quirk does not sit, let's refactor.